tencentyun/intlcloud-documents/product/计算/容器服务/控制台指南（旧版）/应用/应用概述_intl.md

 ## Application Operations

 You can quickly create and update an application by using "application template + configuration".
-You are allowed to deploy and update services in the application separately.
-For more information on operations, please see the followings:
+You are allowed to deploy and update services in the application separately. <--For more information on operations, please see the followings:

 [Create Application][1]